-We’ve put together these easy to follow steps on print ready artwork guidelines, as we know all too well how daunting it can be setting artwork up ready for print.
+We’ve put together an easy to follow guide on preparing print ready artwork, as we know all too well how daunting it can be setting artwork up ready for print.

 Someone once said to me “If you don’t learn something new in print every month, then there is probably something wrong” It’s a true statement even to this day, print is not an exact science and for that reason things can and do go wrong.
 We are often asked what format we would like print ready artwork to be supplied to ensure the job is printed perfectly, hence putting together these print ready artwork guidelines.